rahulpandey535/Apple-Framework-App/README.md

 # Apple-Framework-App
-It ia an application which provides a complete overview of all apple frameworks.
+It is an application which provides a complete overview of all apple frameworks.